TAYLOR VEIN SOLUTIONS

 Stage 3:

 In the next stage the collection of blood due to damaged veins results in the formation of enlarged, ropy varicose veins.
 This is the stage when people often first become aware that they have a vein disease.
 The swollen veins may be accompanied by itching, burning, or numbness along the veins themselves, and by tired, weak, or achy legs.
+This is the most common stage of diagnosis.

 Stage 4: